MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 A campaign must be at the correct time in the adoption life cycle.
 Contextual reminders after a campaign can help drive the adoption.
 For example, a campaign that has communications spanning across pre-rollout days to build excitement, at the time of rollout to inform, and post-rollout to serve as a reminder.

-Post-adoption, there is a need for continuous engagement to help existing users with their tasks and to gradually onboard late adopters.
+Post-adoption, there's a need for continuous engagement to help existing users with their tasks and to gradually onboard late adopters.
 You can host interactive sessions with the community such as support webinars and office hours.
 You can build a community around your app, answer queries, recognize top users or MVPs in your community, and do other similar activities.

 For help on creating these assets, register for the [ISV success program overview](https://www.microsoft.com/isv/program-benefits).